 \subsubsection{\textbf{GTC-based indexes: Zou et al.} \cite{10.1145/2063576.2063807,ZOU201447}}

 The first index in this class is designed based on a transformation from a general graph into an augmented DAG (ADAG) with path-label set information.
-The transformation also identifies strongly connected components.
+The transformation also identifies SCCs.
 However, this transformation is more complicated than the one for plain graphs as paths with different sets of labels need to be distinguished.
-The benefit of performing this transformation is that the generalized transitive closure on the augmented DAG can be computed incrementally in a bottom-up manner.
-In general, with the transformation, the GTC of the general graph can be computed by combining three kinds of reachability information: reachability inside each SCC, reachability in the ADAG, and reachability between vertices in the ADAG and vertices in the SCCs.
+The benefit of performing this transformation is that the GTC on the augmented DAG can be computed incrementally in a bottom-up manner.
+In general, the GTC of the general graph can be computed by combining three kinds of reachability information: reachability inside each SCC, reachability in the ADAG, and reachability between vertices in the ADAG and vertices in the SCCs.

 \textit{\textbf{Transformation into the ADAG}}.
 The transformation first identifies SCCs in the input graph and then computes two kinds of vertices in each SCC: \textit{in-portal} vertices and \textit{out-portal} vertices.
 In-portal vertices of an SCC have incoming edges from vertices out of the SCC while out-portal vertices of an SCC have outgoing edges to vertices out of the SCC.
 Then, each SCC is replaced with a bipartite graph with in-portal and out-portal vertices, where edges are labeled with sufficient path-label sets from in-portal to out-portal vertices.
-Consider the example in Fig. \ref{fig:example-zou-et-al}, which includes an additional edge $(I,\texttt{worksFor},L)$.
+Consider the example in Fig. \ref{fig:example-zou-et-al}.
 The only SCC in the example is highlighted, where in-portal vertices are $\{L,D\}$ and out-portal vertices are $\{B,I\}$.

-Then, the ADAG is shown in Fig. \ref{fig:example-zou-et-al}(b) consisting of a bipartite graph with $\{L,D\}$ and $\{B,I\}$.
-The edge $(L,I)$ in the bipartite graph is labeled $\{\texttt{worksFor,follows}\}$ because it is the only sufficient path-label set from $L$ to $I$ in the SCC.
+The ADAG is shown in Fig. \ref{fig:example-zou-et-al}(b) consisting of a bipartite subgraph with $\{L,D\}$ and $\{B,I\}$.
+The edge $(L,I)$ in the bipartite subgraph is labeled $\{\texttt{worksFor,follows}\}$ because it is the only sufficient path-label set from $L$ to $I$ in the SCC.